mozertdev/mictgl/README.md

 **Version 0.1 (beta)**

-Control your microphone effortlessly on Linux! 🐧 Mute and unmute with a single command, enhanced by customizable desktop notifications and sound alerts across ALSA, PulseAudio, and PipeWire.
+Control your microphone effortlessly on Linux! 🐧 Mute and unmute with a single command, enhanced by customizable desktop notifications and sound alerts across ALSA, PulseAudio and PipeWire.
 It's a blazingly fast and lightweight solution... take a look.

 `mictgl` is a minimalist Bash script designed to give you quick and intuitive control over your microphone's mute/unmute state on Linux systems.
 It's incredibly lightweight, uses minimal system resources, and is ideal for integration into system hotkeys, enabling instant microphone toggling with ease! ✨